John Danforth: Political activity

 On June 11, 2004, Danforth presided over the funeral of Ronald Reagan, held at Washington National Cathedral.
 Danforth also officiated at the funerals of Washington Post executive Katharine Graham, former United States Senator Harry Flood Byrd Jr. of Virginia, and Missouri State Auditor Tom Schweich.

 On March 30, 2005, Danforth wrote an op-ed in The New York Times critical of the Republican party.
 The article began: "By a series of recent initiatives, Republicans have transformed our party into the political arm of conservative Christians".
 He also penned a June 17, 2005, piece headlined "Onward, Moderate Christian Soldiers".
+While speaking at a Log Cabin Republicans meeting on April 30, 2006, Danford publicly expressed opposition to the proposed Federal Marriage Amendment which would have barred same sex marriages in the U.S. Constitution, describing it as "silly" and comparing it to Prohibition.
 In 2015, Danforth joined 299 other Republicans in signing an amicus brief calling on the Supreme Court to legalize same-sex marriage.

 Contributing to the anthology Our American Story (2019), Danforth addressed the possibility of a shared American narrative and focused on the "great American purpose" of "hold[ing] together in one nation a diverse and often contentious people."
 He encouraged continued work "to demand a functioning government where compromise is the norm, to integrate all our people into one indivisible nation, and to incorporate separated individuals into the wholeness of the community."
 Danforth is a member of the Reformers Caucus of Issue One.

-Since the mid-2000s, Danforth was a mentor and political supporter of Josh Hawley, who became Attorney General of Missouri in 2017 and U.S. Senator in 2019 with Danforth's encouragement; Danforth also supported Hawley's presidential ambitions.
+Danforth was a mentor and political supporter of Josh Hawley, who became Attorney General of Missouri in 2017 and U.S. Senator in 2019 with Danforth's encouragement; Danforth also supported Hawley's presidential ambitions.
 In the wake of the January 6 United States Capitol attack and Hawley's efforts to challenge the 2021 United States Electoral College vote count, Danforth said that supporting Hawley in the 2018 election "was the worst mistake I ever made in my life".
 During the 2022 United States Senate election in Missouri, Danforth headed a PAC supporting independent candidate John Wood, considered a long shot to win.
 Wood collected enough signatures to get on the ballot but dropped out after 50 days when Eric Schmitt won the Republican primary.
 Danforth spent $6 million on the effort.

 Private sector

 In 1995, following his departure from the Senate, Danforth again became a partner at the Bryan Cave law firm.
 As of 2021 Danforth is a partner at Dowd Bennett, a Clayton law firm just outside Saint Louis.

-In May 2012, a group led by Danforth's son-in-law and Summitt Distributing CEO Tom Stillman, in which Danforth is a minority investor, took controlling ownership of the St. Louis Blues of the National Hockey League.
+In May 2012, a group led by Danforth's son-in-law, Summitt Distributing CEO Tom Stillman, in which Danforth is a minority investor, took controlling ownership of the St. Louis Blues of the National Hockey League.
 The group acquired full ownership of the team in June 2019.
 Danforth has a star on the St. Louis Walk of Fame.
 He is an honorary board member of the humanitarian organization Wings of Hope.